 What Kind of Soil is Best for Birds of Paradise?

 Before propagating or planting, you’ll want to make sure you’re providing your birds of Paradise flower with the right kind of soil conditions.
-Rich, loamy soil is best with a slightly acidic PH level.
+Rich, loam soil is best with a slightly acidic PH level.
 It’s imperative that your soil will retain moisture but drain properly.